-Another point of great importance, and related to the increase of market share is that many companies seek to have a person in charge of project management to increase customer satisfaction.
-It begins and ends with the customer, which means having satisfied customers is crucial for any business.
+Another point of great importance and related to the increase in market share is that many companies seek to have a person in charge of project management to increase customer satisfaction.
+It begins and ends with the customer, which means satisfying customers is crucial for any business.
 In the marketing industry, this is very important since a satisfied customer means someone who will require your services again.
 This can translate to:

 - Recurring customers that increase customer lifetime value and overall revenue.